intonoya/Libft/README.md

                     The terminating NULL character is considered to be part of the string;
 17. ft_strncmp:     Returns an integer less than, equal to, or greater than zero if s1 is found, respectively, to be less than, to match, or be greater than s2;
-18. ft_memchr:      Scans the initial bytes of the memory area pointed to for the first instance of second argument;
+18. ft_memchr:      Scans the initial bytes of the memory area pointed to for the first instance of the second argument;
 19. ft_memcmp:      Compares the first n bytes (each interpreted as unsigned char) of the memory areas s1 and s2;
 20. ft_strnstr:     Locates the first occurrence of the NULL-terminated string 1 in the NULL-terminated string 2;
 21. ft_atoi:        Converts the initial portion of the string pointed to by the argument to int;
 22. ft_calloc:      Allocates unused space for an array of size_t elements each of whose size in bytes is the second argument.
 The space shall be initialized to all bits 0;
-23. ft_strdup:      Returns a pointer to a new string which is a duplicate of the second string.
+23. ft_strdup:      Returns a pointer to a new string, duplicating the second string.
                     Memory for the new string is obtained with malloc(3), and can be freed with free(3);
 24. ft_substr:      Allocates (with malloc(3)) and returns a substring from the string.
                     The substring begins at index ’start’ and is of maximum size;